 For some types of Medicaid, you need to meet additional eligibility criteria.
 For example, applicants for institutional Medicaid and Home and Community-Based Services waiver programs must require a nursing facility level of care to qualify for coverage.
 To receive Illinois Medicaid benefits, you must be a resident of Illinois and a U.S. citizen or lawful immigrant.

-All Kids Assist, which has no premiums and no copays, has a monthly income limit ranging from $1,530 to $3,696 per month, depending on your household size.
-All Kids Share has no monthly premiums and a maximum of $100 in copays for all services received in a calendar year.
-The monthly income limit ranges from $1,531 to $3,947 per month based on household size.
+All Kids Assist, which has no premiums and no copays, has a monthly income limit ranging from $1,578 to $3,802 per month, depending on your household size.
+All Kids Share has no monthly premiums and no copay for services.

 FamilyCare provides coverage for the parents and caregivers of children who are under 18.
 The monthly income limit ranges from $1,436 to $4,994 for household sizes of one to eight individuals.
 If more than eight people are in the household, the income limit increases by $508 for each additional person.
 FamilyCare has some basic cost-sharing requirements, such as a $2 copay for generic prescriptions and a copay of up to $3.90 per day for hospital care.